 Anna Bykhovskaya is a Post-Doctoral Fellow at the University of Wisconsin-Madison.
 She received a PhD in Economics from Yale University in 2019.
 Prior to Yale, Anna spent 5 years at the Moscow State University, where she earned BS and MS in Mathematics.
 She was mostly specializing in probability theory.
 Additionally, Anna holds an MA in Economics from the New Economic School.

 In her research Anna aims to combine her knowledge of mathematics with real world problems, such as matching between schools and students and evolution of relationship across people or countries.
 She tackles those questions both from econometric and micro theory points of view.
-Anna also works on more abstract topics in time series such as local to unity regression.
+Anna also works on more abstract topics in time series such as cointegration and local to unity regression.